LegendaryLinux/arch76-oryxpro5/README.md

 * Multiple displays function only in discrete graphics mode.
 The Nvidia GPU controls all the external displays, and so is required for them to operate.
-* After two months of usage, it seems like discrete-graphics mode offers the best battery life when not performing GPU intensive tasks.
-As it is not possible to power-off the discrete GPU, I suspect it remains in low power mode while there are no GPU intensive processes running.
-It occurs to me this is probably because the `nvidia` kernel module is loaded and in use, enabling low-power mode.
-In onboard-graphics mode, the Nvidia card does not have a kernel module loaded, and therefore may not be able to activate low power mode.

-* I have been looking into PRIME rendering as a better implementation of hybrid-graphics mode.
-At the moment, it doesn't work quite right.
-If the `nvidia` module is loaded, the system behaves as though it is in discrete-graphics mode.
-If the `nouveau` module is loaded, hybrid-graphics mode works until you invoke the Nvidia GPU, at which point `dmesg` starts spitting out errors, and the system locks up shortly thereafter.
-I expect this is a matter of waiting for the `nouveau` team to further reverse-engineer the `nvidia` driver.